<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=948485148548743&amp;ev=PageView&amp;noscript=1">

 We also provide counseling to students and their families on the cost of their education and ways in which financial aid may be obtained.

 At Labouré, there are four basic types of aid, including scholarships, grants, loans, and work-study employment.
-Since many students are eligible for several types of assistance, the Office of Financial Aid usually offers a combination of these in a financial aid package.
+Since many students are eligible for several types of assistance, the Financial Aid usually offers a combination of these in a financial aid package.

 Below, we'll cover the basics of what financial aid is available, and how to apply.
 For more detailed information on any topic, please use the links provided.